 With many attractive siding options out there, how can you figure out whether James Hardie siding is the right choice for your home?

-Our siding pros share some points that can help you make a smart decision on whether to install James Hardie or go for a cheaper siding material:
+Our siding pros share some tips that can help you make a smart decision on whether to install James Hardie, or go for a cheaper siding material:

 1. You love the look of Hardie siding, and other siding brands you have considered don’t look as good.